Insider Report: Avoiding Common Costly Grocery Shopping Mistakes

 Common Costly Grocery Shopping Mistakes photo

-The following money-saving tips were shared with The Dollar Stretcher by Bradley McHugh, based on his experience working in the retail grocery environment.
-He’s also a notorious tightwad.
+Bradley McHugh, a notorious tightwad, shared the following money-saving tips with The Dollar Stretcher based on his experience working in the retail grocery environment.
 See if you could find more food savings by adjusting some of your shopping habits based on the costly mistakes he sees some in-store shoppers make.

 1. Don’t overlook store brands and generics.